mainmatter/mainmatter.com/src/posts/2014-06-30-using-ember-simple-auth-with-ember-cli.md

 ---
-title: 'Using Ember Simple Auth with ember-cli'
+title: "Using Ember Simple Auth with ember-cli"
 authorHandle: marcoow
-bio: 'Founding Director of simplabs, author of Ember Simple Auth'
+bio: "Founding Director of simplabs, author of Ember Simple Auth"
 description:
-  'Marco Otte-Witte announces the release of ember-cli-simple-auth as an Ember CLI addon.'
+  "Marco Otte-Witte announces the release of ember-cli-simple-auth as an Ember CLI addon."
 tags: ember
 tagline: |
   <p>With the latest release of <a href="https://github.com/simplabs/ember-simple-auth">Ember Simple Auth</a>, using the library with <a href="https://github.com/ember-cli/ember-cli">ember-cli</a> has become much simpler.
 As ember-cli in general is still pretty new to many people though, <strong>this post describes how to setup a project using Ember Simple Auth with ember-cli</strong>.</p>